An Optimal Algorithm for Finding Champions in Tournament Graphs: Experiments

-In Table~\ref{bf:table:table2}, we now report the performance of the top-$k$ retrieval performed by Algorithm~\ref{bf:alg:pseudocode} in the probabilistic settings.
+Table~\ref{bf:table:table2} reports the performance of Algorithm~\ref{bf:alg:pseudocode} in the top-$k$ retrieval task, both in the binary and the probabilistic settings.
 As before, we report Recall@$k$, for $k$ in $\{1,2,3,4,5\}$, number of inferences, and inference time of all ranking stages.
 The first row shows the performance of the first two stages of the ranking pipeline introduced by Nogueira~\etal{}, i.e., BM25 + monoBERT.
 The second and fourth rows show the performance of duoBERT\textsubscript{BINARY} and duoBERT\textsubscript{PROBABILISTIC} when employed as third stage of the ranking pipeline.
 The two configurations require the same number of inferences, i.e., $30 \times 29 = 870$, and the same inference time, as the underlying model is the same.
-The binary configuration shows a slightly higher recall than the probabilistic one, and both of them improve the recall of the previous ranking stage, thus confirming that tournaments allow for a good modeling of this problem.
+The binary configuration shows a slightly higher recall than the probabilistic one.
+Both the versions improve the recall of the previous ranking stage, thus confirming that tournaments are a good modeling of this problem.
 The third and fifth rows show the performance of these models when employing Algorithm~\ref{bf:alg:pseudocode} to perform the tournament among the top-$30$ results of each query.
-In both cases the recall is preserved, as the algorithm is correct, while the ranking process is speeded up from $13\times$ to $2\times$ for $k$ ranging from $1$ to $5$.
+In both cases the recall is preserved, as the algorithm is correct.
+The proposed algorithm speeds up the ranking process from $13\times$ to $2\times$ in the binary setting and from $6\times$ to $2\times$ in the probabilistic setting, for $k$ ranging from $1$ to $5$.
+Remark that Algorithm~\ref{bf:alg:pseudocode} obtains excellent results in the top-$1$ retrieval task of both settings.

 Taking into account that $\ell_k$, i.e., the number of matches lost by the $k$-th result, drives the time complexity of our algorithm, we report in Table~\ref{bf:table:table_values_of_ell} the different values of $\ell_k$ when varying $k$ and the tournament type, i.e., binary or probabilistic.
-In terms of comparisons, we see in Table~\ref{bf:table:table2} that the number of inferences performed by our algorithm increases as $k$ grows.
-Moreover, we also see that it performs a slightly higher number of inferences in the probabilistic setting than in the binary setting.
-The first consideration follows from the fact that the higher $k$, the higher $\ell_k$, while the second consideration follows from the fact that, on this dataset, $\ell_k$ is lower in the binary setting than in the probabilistic setting.
+The table shows that, on this dataset, $\ell_k$ rapidly increases as $k$ grows and that $\ell_k$ is always higher in the probabilistic setting than in the binary setting.
+Indeed, in practice, the number of inferences performed by our algorithm rapidly increases as $k$ grows and that the speedups achieved in the probabilistic setting are always smaller than the ones achieved in the binary setting (Table~\ref{bf:table:table2}).

-\subsubsection{Parallel (Batched) version}
+\subsubsection{Parallel (Batched) Version}